September 26, October 3 & 10, 2018

 Day 3: Participants explore principles and practices of management in the PBL classroom, and use a structured protocol to improve, develop, and share their project plans.

-All participants will receive a copy of the BIE PBL 101 Workbook, Setting the Standard for PBL: A Proven Approach to Rigorous Instruction.
+PBL 101 (6-12) participants will receive a copy of Setting the Standard for PBL: A Proven Approach to Rigorous Instruction.

 One semester hour of Ashland University graduate credit is available for an additional $249.
 Lunch is on your own.